If you know how to clean a menstrual cup (properly), you’ll be able to re-use it for many years.

-After sterilization store the menstrual cup in a cool and dry place and avoid exposing it to harsh soaps and cleaners.
+After sterilization store the menstrual cup in a cool and dry place and avoid exposing it to harsh soaps, cleaners, and direct sun rays.

 If you knew that a typical menstrual cup should last for five years, then you will learn how to clean a menstrual cup.

 Clean your cup occasionally with the above-mentioned methods and there will be no reason for you not getting the five years from your cup.